yalmip/yalmip.github.io/_posts/2016-09-30-randomextension.md

 end
 ````

 In the [plot](/command/plot) command, we use 200 rays to increase the likelyhood of not missing any vertices during ray-shooting.
-In other words, the code above solves 2000 linear programs to plot the sequence of ball approximations, so you better have an efficient solver installed (code takes around 10-15 seconds with a quality [linear programming solver](/allsolvers) installed.
+In other words, the code above solves 2000 linear programs to plot the sequence of ball approximations, so you better have an efficient solver installed (code takes around 10-15 seconds with a quality [linear programming solver](/allsolvers) installed).

 ![Approximated ball]({{ site.url }}/images/approximationball1.png){: .center-image }

-In a first step to use recent additions to YALMIP, we use partially instantiated optimizer objects.
+In a first step to use [recent additions to YALMIP optimizer objects](/optimizerupdates), we use partially instantiated  [optimizer](/command/optimizer) objects.
 We want to generate a bunch of constraints with different \\(v\\) but the same \\(x\\).
 Hence, we create a model is parameterized \\(v\\), and then instantiates objects where \\(v\\) is fixed to different values, and concatenate these.
 Conveniently, [plot](/command/plot) is overloaded on [optimizer](/command/optimizer) objects and simply plots the feasible set in any remaining decision- or parametric variables.
-Note that the uninstantiated model is bilinear in the variables, hence it is crucial to specify a relevant solver for the instantiated model.
+Note that the uninstantiated model is bilinear in the variables, hence it is crucial to specify a solver which is applicable once the parameters have been fixed.

 ````matlab
 x = sdpvar(2,1);